-Dr. Whitney Mason joined DARPA as a Program Manager in the Microsystems Technology Office (MTO) in November 2017.
+Dr. Whitney Mason joined DARPA as a program manager in the Microsystems Technology Office (MTO) in November 2017.
 Her research interests are in imaging sensors that provide multi-function capability.
-In particular, she is interested in novel device structures, optics, and electronics that enable a concept known as “Imaging And…”.
+In particular, she is interested in novel device structures, optics, and electronics that enable new capabilities compared to current state of the art imaging systems.

 Dr. Mason holds a Doctor of Philosophy degree in physics from the University of Oklahoma and a Bachelor of Science degree in physics from Georgetown University.